Setting up a Data Management Function Follows the Logic of Data Lineage Documentation

 - three levels of data models (conceptual, logical, and physical) with corresponding business rules/ETLs, linked vertically with each other.

 business processes and roles

 data quality checks and controls catalogs.

-(For more detailed explanation, please check out this article.)
+(For a more detailed explanation, please check out this article.)

 Figure 2.
 The scheme of the metadata lineage components

 Now let us discuss the way to implement the data management function and demonstrate its relation to data lineage.

 HOW are the setup of the data management function and the documentation of data lineage linked?

 The answer to this question lies in similarities between:

 the deliverables of data management sub-capabilities and key components of data lineage